laurapratt87/ELK-Stack-Project/README.md

 To check if the ELK-SERVER is running, the URL is: http://13.64.78.144:5601/app/kibana.

-If you shut your machines down, and need to run this after restarting your ELK-SERVER VM, it would just need to be run with http://<your ELK-SERVER public ip>:5601/app/kibana.
+If you shut your machines down, and need to run this after restarting your ELK-SERVER VM, it would just need to be run with "http://DYNAMICIP:5601/app/kibana".
 This will only need to be done if you have a dynamic IP as it changes every time you shut down, and restart your machine.

 [Kibana Dashboad Success](https://github.com/laurapratt87/ELK-Stack-Project/blob/main/Additional%20Resources/Kibana_Dashboard.PNG)